-If a parent/legal guardian chooses to withdraw a student from the Insight School of Oklahoma, Inc. ("ISOK"), he/she should contact the Retention Specialist begin the withdrawal process.
-The Retention Specialist will discuss with the parent/legal guardian the reason for withdrawal and future schooling options for student.
-Once the withdrawal has been confirmed, the Retention Specialist will complete the withdrawal form including final grades and submit to the registrar for processing.
-Due to compulsory attendance laws, the student must immediately enroll in another school or complete the Intent to

-Homeschool form.
-ISOK should be informed of the name and address of the new school that the student will enroll with or the parent/legal guardian should sign an Intent to Homeschool form immediately.
+If a parent/legal guardian chooses to withdraw a student from the Insight School of Oklahoma, Inc. ("ISOK"), he/she should contact the Dropout and Truancy Specialist (DTS) begin the withdrawal process.
+The DTS will discuss with the parent/legal guardian the reason for withdrawal and future schooling options for students.
+Once the withdrawal has been confirmed, the DTS will complete the withdrawal form including final grades and submit to the registrar for processing.
+Due to compulsory attendance laws, the student must immediately enroll in another school or complete the Intent to Homeschool form.
+ISOK should be informed of the name and address of the new school with which the student will enroll, or the Parent/Legal Guardian should sign an Intent to Homeschool form immediately.

-Students that do not complete adequate work in a timely manner or engage in two-way communication with ISOK for an extended period of time may be considered by ISOK to be withdrawn as no longer intending to be enrolled at ISOK.
-ISOK will determine on an individual basis, based on a totality of the circumstances, whether a student will be withdrawn.
-ISOK staff will work to contact the student until the student re-engages in ISOK; or, the ISOK registrar receives either a confirmation of enrollment from another public-school district, or the parent completes the Intent to Homeschool form.
+Students who do not complete adequate work in a timely manner or engage in two-way communication with ISOK for an extended period may be considered by ISOK to be withdrawn and no longer intending to be enrolled at ISOK.
+ISOK will determine on an individual basis, based on the totality of circumstances, whether a student will be withdrawn.
+ISOK staff will work to contact the student until the student reengages in ISOK or the ISOK registrar receives either a confirmation of enrollment from another public-school district or the parent completes the Intent to Homeschool form.